Thursday, May 31, 2012

 The tech said in the most sterile tone possible.

-“But your essentially telling us there is a problem by having us get a second opinion.”, I said “this isn’t our first rodeo.
-You know we just lost twins, we have been in the room before.
-We know what is going on, there is no need to sugar coat it.
-We just want honesty, its her body and our life.”
+"But you're essentially telling us there is a problem by having us get a second opinion."
+I said, "This isn't our first rodeo.
+You know we just lost twins; we have been in the room before.
+We know what is going on; there is no need to sugarcoat it.
+We just want honesty.
+It's her body and our life."

 I understand why she was apprehensive.
-After all she isn’t a doctor but she was seeing something wrong and we needed to know.
-All we know at this point is that she is pregnant, but how far along was she?
+After all, she isn't a doctor, but she was seeing something wrong, and we needed to know.
+All we know now is that she is pregnant, but how far along was she?

-Once the female egg is fertilized at about the fourth week of development of a woman’s pregnancy there is a thickening of the endometrial lining walls and eventually the gestational sac forms.
-Around the fifth to sixth week the yolk sac will form inside it and then eventually the fetal pole will be the first sign of an embryo.
-There within the embryo, there should be a heart beat.
-Thus, sustaining life.
+Once the female egg is fertilized at about the fourth week of development of a woman's pregnancy, the endometrial lining walls thicken, and eventually, the gestational sac forms.
+Around the fifth to sixth week, the yolk sac will form inside it, and then eventually, the fetal pole will be the first sign of an embryo.
+Within the embryo, there should be a heartbeat.
+Thus sustaining life.

-“I can lose my job” the technician told me, “I can not say for 100% that the pregnancy is not developing.
-I can tell you that the sac isn’t a circumference.
+"I can lose my job," the technician told me, "I can not say for 100% that the pregnancy is not developing.
+I can tell you that the sac isn't a circumference.
 It is more oval, like a chicken egg.
-But it doesn’t mean anything right now.
-You are so early in the pregnancies infancy at just five weeks three days it could possibly be that you are here too early.
+But it doesn't mean anything right now.
+You are so early in the pregnancy, infancy at just five weeks and three days.
+It could possibly be that you are here too early.
 Just go get your second opinion.
-And will try again next week.”
+And will try again next week."

-I extend my hand to Mimie who is sitting on a bench in the hallway just outside the ultra sound room.
-We walk to the elevator that will bring us up to the other doctors office and will give us or second opinion.
+I extend my hand to Mimie, sitting on a bench in the hallway just outside the ultrasound room.
+We walk to the elevator that will bring us to the other doctor's office and give us a second opinion.
 They confirmed what the first technician suspected.
-The sac has not developed, but they were not sure if this we due to the fact we came in very early.
+The sac has yet to develop, but they were unsure if this was because we came in very early.

 Mimie wrote in her journal: